johannesvollmer/webgl-of-life/README.md

 This project has been testet in __Firefox__ 52.8.1 (64-bit) and __Google Chrome__ 67.0.3396.87 (Official Build) (64-bit) on Linux/Debian.

+# Todo

+The scripts should really be batched together to reduce the currently large amount of http requests.

 ## Troubleshooting